redhat-cip/software-factory/docs/deploy.rst

 While SF really benefits from running on top of OpenStack, the image can also be used standalone.

-Download the latest image from: https://github.com/redhat-cip/software-factory
+Find the link to the latest image from: https://github.com/redhat-cip/software-factory

 Requirements